Major drivers of agricultural big data – implications for suppliers

 Big data refers to the “generation of enormous amounts of data due to new technologies for measurement, collection and storage”1 that are being accumulated in such vast quantities that they are impossible to assess using conventional analysis techniques.

 It is increasingly cited as one of the major drivers of agricultural development in the context of yield enhancement and cost management.
-It is also viewed as one of the key means permitting farmers to derive maximum value from inputs in ways that optimize the use of scarce resources and improve agricultural productivity to meet an ever-increasing global food demand.
+Data connectivity has consistently demonstrated its key value in permitting farmers to derive maximum value from inputs in ways that optimize the use of scarce resources and improve agricultural productivity to meet an ever-increasing global food demand.
 This white paper outlines the major drivers of agricultural big data to date, how these are likely to evolve and the possible implications for crop protection suppliers.

 Major drivers of big data in farming

 Precision agriculture – defined as “a management system that is information and technology based, is site specific and uses one or more of the following sources of data: soils, crops, nutrients, pests, moisture, or yield, for optimum profitability, sustainability, and protection of the environment”2.
 Having emerged around 20 years ago, today it frequently produces key data elements necessary for big data applications thus making it a major driver.
 A key aspect of precision farming is that it deploys variable rate technology and real-time data to adapt to the growing conditions within a field to optimize input usage and associated outputs.
 Some experts believe that variable rate applications will become as commonplace as flat rate applications have been3, and therefore, precision agriculture will continue to be a major driver of the future growth of big data in farming.